nomad-traveller/multi-cpu-assembler/TESTING.md

 ## Conclusion

-The testing suite provides comprehensive coverage of the assembler's functionality, with special emphasis on the JSON-based CPU profile system.
+The testing suite provides comprehensive coverage of the assembler's functionality, with special emphasis on the JSON5/YAML-based CPU profile system.
 All tools are designed for independent operation and can be used without running the main assembler.

 **Status**: ✅ All tests passing, JSON validation complete